Video Production: Make Videos to Express, Not to Impress

 You know, when I tried to answer those same questions, I also felt a little stumped.

-Me holding a camera stabilizer with a DSLR camera mounted on it.
+Me holding a camera stabilizer with a camera mounted on it.
 Picture of me by Richard Amores.

 But here’s what I thought.
 And let’s see, if it rings true to you also